BarisAlbayrakIEEE/StructuralAnalysis/README.md

 while C++ runs based on the ownership mechanism.
 The GC would pause the execution if the object data contains circular references.
 The circular references are more dangerous in case of C++ which would cause memory leaks, dangling pointers and double deletes.
-In case of java and python, the circular references should be dealt during the design as the GCs are annoying for the user.
+The circular references should be dealt during the design as the GCs are annoying for the user.
 However, the DOD style DAG replaces the pointers/references with indices.
 In other words, the DAG takes the memory management responsibility from the GC.